nystudio107/seomatic/README.md

 	} %}

 And there you have it, dynamic keywords for your SEO Meta.
 Note that we set the `canonicalUrl` to `seomaticMeta.canonicalUrl`, effectively leaving it unchanged.

+## Dynamic Summary Generation

+Generating a good summary from dynamic data is also a pain; to this end, SEOmatic uses the [TextRank](https://github.com/crodas/TextRank) PHP library to generate a summary from arbitrary text data.

+All three of these methods accomplish the same thing:

+	{# Extract a summary using the 'extractSummary' function #}
+    {{ extractSummary( TEXT, LIMIT ) }}

+	{# Extract a summary using the 'extractSummary' filter #}
+    {{ TEXT | extractSummary( LIMIT ) }}

+	{# Extract a summary using the 'extractSummary' variable #}
+    {% do craft.seomatic.extractSummary( TEXT, LIMIT ) %}

+**TEXT** is the text to extract the summary from, and the optional **LIMIT** parameter specifies the maximum number of characters to return.

+**Caveats** - This feature of TextRank seems to be best suited for large amounts of text.
+It attempts to pick out the most relevant whole sentences based on statistical analysis.
+The result may end up being too long to be useful for an `seoDescription` in some cases.

+So tying it all together, you might do something like this for a dynamic Blog entry:

+	{% set seomaticMeta = {
+	    seoTitle: entry.title,
+	    seoDescription: extractSummary(entry.blog),
+	    seoKeywords: extractKeywords(entry.blog),
+	    seoImage: entry.image,
+	    canonicalUrl: seomaticMeta.canonicalUrl,
+	} %}

+Note that we set the `canonicalUrl` to `seomaticMeta.canonicalUrl`, effectively leaving it unchanged.

 ## SEOmatic Site Meta Twig Variables